 A Portishead song.
 Dreary, dismal, depressing — small.

 Like fine wine, this song takes quite some chewing to know its taste.
 The song is close to 7 minutes.
 It is a story, told in 3 stages.

 In the first minute, you have been invited to a warm place.
 Tranquil and cozy.
 Soft guitar music waltz in the background.
 You are lying on the sofa, in rapture with the hostess's story, and indulgent in the warmth.

-Then, at 1:10, all of a sudden, you realized something went wrong.
+Then, at 1:10, all of a sudden, you realized something is wrong.
 Terribly wrong.
 You weren't welcomed.
 You weren't invited.
 You weren't in some cozy room.
 You are actually amidst a alien ritual, and you are the human pig.

 At 2:30, the inevitable sets in.
 Cold, harsh, industrial.
 Like clockwork, it repeats, unerringly, screaming.